Showcasing the power of support and technology, Tasha Paddy lives with cerebral palsy while pursuing an impressive career in graphic design.

 With the support of Life Without Barriers, Tasha was later connected with NT Friendship & Support – another service provider dedicated to assisting people with disability in the Katherine area.
 With Tasha’s creative skills impressing the team, they soon offered her a position on staff, where she has since thrived as their in-house graphic and web designer.

 In addition to her role at NT Friendship & Support, Tasha has since extended her skills to launch her own business.
-Named ‘Upa Girl’ after the Indigenous Urapunga (‘Upa’) Station community she is a proud member of, Tasha’s business includes selling her designs printed on T-shirts, pens, iPhone cases and other stationery via RedBubble.
+Named ‘Upa Girl’ after the Aboriginal and Torres Strait Islander Urapunga (‘Upa’) Station community she is a proud member of, Tasha’s business includes selling her designs printed on T-shirts, pens, iPhone cases and other stationery via RedBubble.

 As anyone with a business will tell you, starting out takes courage, let alone with the challenges of a disability.
 But Tasha’s commitment to her craft and has not only seen her succeed as a businessowner, it was also recently recognised at the Inaugural Katherine Disability Awards, where Tasha took home an Appreciation Award for design work with NT Friendship Support.